eleonoraalei/pyEDITH/joss_paper/paper.md

 # Spectroscopy mode

 The spectroscopy mode of `pyEDITH` calculates exposure time and S/N as a function of wavelength given user-defined models of the host star and exoplanet reflectance spectra.
-The user can define spectral channels and their corresponding resolutions (excluding a line spread function at the time of writing), enabling maximum flexibility for spectroscopic instrumentation trade studies.
-Finally, `pyEDITH` can synthesize noisy exoplanet observational data to use in precursor data analysis studies (\autoref{fig:spec}).
+The user can define spectral channels and their corresponding resolutions, enabling maximum flexibility for spectroscopic instrumentation trade studies; however, we do not consider a line spread function at the time of writing.
+Finally, `pyEDITH` can synthesize noisy exoplanet observational data to use in precursor data analysis studies (see \autoref{fig:spec} and @Currie2025exozodi).

 ![Example of `pyEDITH`-synthesized HWO data (red) of an Earth-like exoplanet (upper) and the calculated S/N as a function of wavelength (lower).  \label{fig:spec}](spec_demo.pdf)